Munnar Packages

 - However, some travellers prefer this season because the hills appear especially lush and quiet.
 Hotel prices may also remain lower compared with winter months.

-- Visitors planning a Munnar travel package during the monsoon usually keep their schedule flexible and focus more on enjoying the natural surroundings.
+- Visitors planning a Munnar tour package during the monsoon usually keep their schedule flexible and focus more on enjoying the natural surroundings.

 Top Experiences to Include in Munnar Tours